 Tooth extractions are one of the most commonly performed procedures in modern dentistry because they can be used for several different treatments.
-Our goal at Finch East Dental Care is to help our patients keep their natural teeth for as long as possible, but there are times when extraction from our dentist near you might be recommended as a treatment for optimum oral health.
+Our goal at Scarborough dental office is to help our patients keep their natural teeth for as long as possible, but there are times when extraction from our dentist might be recommended as a treatment for optimum oral health.

 There are two types of extractions performed in dentistry: simple tooth extractions and surgical tooth extractions.
 An overview of the reasons for each type of extraction follows.

 One of the most common reasons for simple tooth extraction is to remove a tooth that has become too damaged (from infection or decay) to be repaired.
 Another reason is to make room for emerging teeth in children, so their permanent teeth have a greater likelihood of coming in straighter.
 Along these lines, dentists may also recommend simple tooth extraction in an adult undergoing dental aligner or denture therapy.
 The key takeaway in each of these scenarios is the benefit of a healthier and more beautiful smile after this simple procedure.